FairVote: Election research

 FairVote has conducted research on both presidential and Congressional elections.
 Most of its presidential election research focuses on the electoral college's effects on campaigning.
-In its 2012 Presidential Election analysis, FairVote documented the large disparity in both time and money spent in swing states (e.g., Florida) versus safe states (e.g., Maryland).
+In its 2012 Presidential Election analysis, FairVote documented the large disparity in both time and money spent in swing states versus safe states.
 In addition, FairVote has begun publishing data on how much time sitting presidents spend in swing states.

 FairVote releases two main documents of Congressional research every election cycle.
 The first is "Monopoly Politics", which contains predictions and analysis for each race.
-FairVote first categorizes each seat according to its competitiveness; seats are labeled Safe Democratic, Likely Democratic, Lean Democratic, Toss Up, Lean Republican, Likely Republican, or Safe Republican.
-Relatedly, FairVote gives each district a partisanship ranking derived from previous elections.
-FairVote then predicts what percentage of the vote candidates will receive.
-Lastly, the research tries to predict incumbent winning percentages for the election cycle.
-For example, FairVote expects incumbents to do 4.5% better in 2014 than they did in 2012.

-The second major document is "Dubious Democracy", an assessment of Congressional elections' fairness.
-By aggregating Congressional race data since 1982, the research attempts to highlight several elements of Congressional elections—the ratio of competitive to noncompetitive districts, the effects of gerrymandering, and voter turnout—that FairVote believes hurt the democratic process.
-In the report, every Congressional race is placed on a scale of competitiveness, from Tight (<5% margin of victory) to No Contest (>40% margin of victory), and the percentage of races within each category is tracked over time.
-In addition, the research tracks voter turnout and wasted votes over time.
-Lastly, the report follows the success of incumbents in winning reelection over time.
+The second is "Dubious Democracy", an assessment of how competitive elections are by state and how much power votes have in each state.

 In addition to Monopoly Politics and Dubious Democracy, after the 2010 midterm elections FairVote released data on the effect of third-party and spoiler candidates.
-The report found that there were many districts in which the winning candidate did not receive a majority of the vote, a fact the group finds problematic.
-In addition, the research highlighted races in which Independents garnered a sizable percentage of the vote.
+The report found that there were many districts in which the winning candidate did not receive a majority of the vote.

 Finally, FairVote created Representation 2020, a project that hopes to achieve parity in the numbers of men and women serving in elected office.
-The project has three main goals: institutionalizing changes in party rules to recruit and train more women to run for office, creating family-friendly legislative schedules, and replacing single-member districts with multi-member districts with proportional representation.
 Representation2020 has since become a separate nonprofit called RepresentWomen; it is still closely aligned with FairVote.